mSvcBench/muBench/Docs/Manual.md

 µBench generates dummy microservice applications consisting of a set of (micro) services that call each other to satisfy a client request.
 Each service has a different ID (e.g., *s0, s1, s2, sdb1*) and performs the following tasks

 - executing an *internal-service*, i.e. a function, that stresses specific *computing* resources (CPU, disk, memory, etc.) and produces some dummy bytes to stress *network* resources
-- calling a set of *external-services*, i.e.  the services of other service-cells, and wait for their results
+- calling a set of *external-services*, i.e.  the services of other service-cells, and waiting for their results
 - sending back the number of dummy bytes produced by the internal-service to the callers

 Services communicate with each other using either HTTP REST request/response mechanisms or gRPC.
 Users can access the µBench microservice application through an API gateway, an NGINX server, that exposes an HTTP endpoint per service, e.g. *NGINX_ip:port/s0*, *NGINX_ip:port/s1*, etc. These endpoints can be used by software for performance evaluation that loads the system with service requests, such as our [Runner](Manual.md#benchmark-tools), [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html), [JMeter](https://jmeter.apache.org/).